mcyster/ai/00docs/jira-app.md

 - Goto [Goole Cloud](https://console.cloud.google.com)
   - Select the project: BeepBoop
     - Navigate to APIs & Services > Credentials
-    - Create a new OAuth 2.0 Client ID under Create Credentials
-    - Choose Web Application or another relevant application type
-  - Create Cedentials:
-    - name: snapshot
-    - uri: https://beep-boop.extole.com/snapshot     # for dev use: http://localhost:8090/snapshot
-    - download the json key
+    - Download the credentials json file
-- run the command $AI_HOME/scripts/snapshot-refresh-token and follow the instructsions
+- run the command `$AI_HOME/scripts/jira-app-refresh-token  PATH_TO_CREDENTIALS_JSON`
+  - and follow the instructions
   - run it again with the code from the URL code=XXX
-  - take that json output, extract the refresh_token, pass this to the next script
+  - take that json output, extract the refresh_token
-  - define the output as:
+  - in `~/.ai-rc` define:
-    - SNAPSHOT_REFRESH_TOKEN
+     - APP_REFRESH_TOKEN=XXX
-- run the command $AI_HOME/scripts/snapshot-token passing the refresh_token from the previous script
+- run the command $AI_HOME/scripts/jira-app-token
-  - if you get a token - things are working!
-- in $HOME/ai-rc define:
-  - export APP_CLIENT_SECRET=
-  - export APP_REFRESH_TOKEN=

 ### Setup Webshot service: Browshot
 You only need one webshot service.
 Browshot supports headers so is currrently the preferred service